Panama City: Demographics

-The city proper has approximately 880,691 inhabitants in 23 boroughs.
-The inhabitants of Panama City are commonly referred to as capitalinos and include large numbers of Afro-Panamanians, mestizos, and mulattos, with notable white, Asian, Caribbean and South American minorities.
+The city proper has 410,354 inhabitants in 13 corregimientos.
+There are 13 others that form the larger Panama District.
+The inhabitants of Panama City are commonly referred to as capitalinos and include large numbers of mestizos (70%), people with mixed Caribbean and European/Amerindian ancestry (14%), white people (10%), Amerindians (6%), as well as Afro-Panamanians.
 There is a great deal of cultural diversity within the city, which manifests itself in the wide variety of languages commonly spoken, such as German, Portuguese, French, Arabic, Chinese, Hebrew and English, in addition to Spanish.